GlebBatykov/minerva_examples/examples/file_server/README.md

 The path to the file storage folder is set in the `values` of the `app setting.json` file.
 We get this value in the code using the `ConfigurationManager` class.

 Using the `instance` parameter of the `MinervaSetting` class allows us to set the number of server instances to be started.
-We have specified the value of the `instance` parameter as `Platform.NumberOfProcessors` from the `ё`dart:io` library.
+We have specified the value of the `instance` parameter as `Platform.NumberOfProcessors` from the `dart:io` library.
 This means that the number of server instances will be equal to the number of available threads of our processor.